 In commemoration of R’ Joseph B. Soloveitchik’s 25th yahrzeit, Rabbi Aaron Rakeffet-Rothkoff will be the scholar-in-residence at the Young Israel of East Brunswick, located at 193 Dunhams Corner Road, East Brunswick, on Shabbat, July 14.
 He will also be presenting a community-wide lecture on Sunday, July 15,

-The next meeting of the Genealogy Club of Central Jersey (GCCJ) will be on Thursday, October 19, at 7: p.m. at Ahavas Achim Synagogue, 216 South 1st Ave., in Highland Park.
+The next meeting of the Genealogy Club of Central Jersey (GCCJ) will take place on Thursday, July 12, at 7:00 p.m. at Ahavas Achim Synagogue, 216 South First Ave., Highland Park.

 The speaker will be Elana Broch, PhD, MLS.

 Meetings are held on the second floor of the building and can be reached by stairs as well as elevator at the rear (parking lot side)